-The Group's largest customer accounted for approximately 94% of net sales.
-The highest amount of trade receivables outstanding is with the same customer which is the most important oil and gas company in the country.
+The Group's largest customer accounted for approximately 89% of net sales.
+The highest amount of trade receivables outstanding is with the same customer which has in investment grade credit rating.
 There is no other significant concentration of customer credit risk.

 The Group's policy to mitigate credit risk associated with the above-mentioned areas of risk is to establish marketing relationships with large purchasers and negotiate early payment or weekly payments on oil delivery.
 Historically, the Group has not experienced any collection issues with its crude oil customers.
-As of 31 March 2022 and 31 December 2021, none of the crude oil receivables are impaired or past due.
+As of 31 March 2023, and 31 December 2022, none of the crude oil receivables are impaired or past due.